Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 - Navigate back to the Stream Analytics job blade and click *Query*
-    - Download the file StreamAnalyticsJobQuery.txt from the [scripts/streamanalytics folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/scripts/streamanalytics) of this repository.
+    - Download the file StreamAnalyticsJobQueryColdPath.txt from the [scripts/streamanalytics folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/scripts/streamanalytics) of this repository.
 Copy and paste the content into the query window.
     - Click *SAVE*
 - When all inputs, functions, outputs and the query have been entered, click *Start* at the top of the Overview page for the Stream Analytics job and for *Job output start time* select now, then click on **Start**.

 ## Hot Path
   For the hot path, the Azure Stream Analytics job will process events from the Azure Event Hub and push them to Power BI for real time visualisation.
+We will name the Steam Analytics Job that we create for this, **HealthCareHotPath**.

   - Log into the [Azure Management Portal](https://ms.portal.azure.com)
   - In the left hand menu select *Resource groups*
   - Locate the resource group you created for this project and click on it displaying the resources associated with the group in the resource group blade.
+  - At the top of the Resource Group blade click __+Add__.
+  - In the *Search Everything* search box enter ***Stream Analytics job***
+  - Choose ***Stream Analytics job*** from the results then click *Create*
+  - Enter ***HealthCareHotPath*** as the Job name.
+  - Subscription, resource group, and location should be correctly set.
+  - Click *Create*
+  - The creation step may take several minutes.
+  - Return to the resource group blade.
+  - Select the ***HealthCareHotPath*** resource to open the Stream Analytics job to modify the job settings (specify Inputs, Outputs and Query).

+- In the Stream Analytics job blade click ***Inputs***
+    - At the top of the *Inputs* page click ***+ Add***
+        - Input alias : **HotPathInput**
+        - Source Type : Data Stream
+        - Source : Event hub
+        - Import Option: Use event hub from current subscription
+        - Service bus namespace: ***healthcareeehns*** (or whatever you have chosen for the __Event Hub**s**__ namespace previously)
+        - Event hub name: ***healthcareeh*** (or whatever you have chosen for the event hub previously, NO it is healthcareeh)
+        - Event hub policy name: leave unchanged at *RootManageSharedAccessKey*
+        - Event hub consumer group: **hotpathcg** (we created this above)
+        - Event serialization format : CSV
+        - Delimiter: remains comma(,)
+        - Encoding: remains UTF-8
+        - Click the bottom **Create** button to complete.

+ - Navigate back to the Stream Analytics job blade and click ***Outputs***
+   - **NOTE** We will add two output below.
+   - At the top of the *Outputs* page click ***+ Add*** to add the first output
+	     - Output alias : PBIoutputcore
+         - Sink: PowerBI, then Click **Authorize** to Authorize Connection
+         - Group Workspace: My Workspace
-  - ..
+         - Dataset Name: **hotpathcore**
+         - Table Name: same as Dataset Name above
+         - Click the **Create** button to complete
+   - At the top of the *Outputs* page click ***+ Add*** again to add the second output
+	     - Output alias : PBIoutputdxpr
+         - Sink: PowerBI, then Click **Authorize** to Authorize Connection
+         - Group Workspace: My Workspace
-  - ..
+         - Dataset Name: **hotpathdxpr**
+         - Table Name: same as Dataset Name above
+         - Click the **Create** button to complete

+ - Navigate back to the Stream Analytics job blade and click ***Query***
+    - Download the file StreamAnalyticsJobQueryHotPath.txt from the [scripts/streamanalytics folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/scripts/streamanalytics) of this repository.
+Copy and paste the content into the query window.
-  -
+    - Click *SAVE*
+- When all inputs, functions, outputs and the query have been entered, click *Start* at the top of the Overview page for the Stream Analytics job and for *Job output start time* select Now, then click on **Start**.
+- After some time in the Datasets section of your PowerBI, this new dataset hotpathcore and hotpathdxpr will appear.

 ## Create Azure Data Factory
   The Azure Data Factory orchestrates data movement an other processing steps the steps neccesary to process raw stream data to useful insights.
 This demo accelerates actual processing